Transportation of Drugs No Jail Time. Probation Continued.

 As your criminal defense lawyers, we will examine the specific facts and circumstances of your drug charge case and see if suppression is likely.
 If so, we will move to suppress the evidence or use those facts to gain a favorable disposition with the prosecuting attorney based on the illegal conduct by the police.
-We will also determine if drug court is an option for your drug charge.
+Our St. Louis drug crimes lawyers will also determine if drug court is an option for your drug charge.

 Exclusive Focus on Criminal Defense